-According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) there are an average of 1,098 automobile accidents in Florida every day, not including the numerous accidents that go unreported.
+According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) there are an average of 1,102 automobile accidents in Florida every day, not including the countless accidents that go unreported.
 The FLHSMV has seen this number steadily increase over the last several years, due in part to an increase in distracted driving.

 Car accidents can be devastating, and even minor accidents can be difficult to sort out.
 If the accident results in death or serious injury, life will never be the same for the survivors.
 In these instances, an auto accident attorney may be necessary to file claims and help you recover as much as possible.

 An auto accident attorney can assist you with your claim in two ways.
 First, an attorney can make sure you get the full benefits you are entitled to from your insurance company.
 Second, an attorney can file claims to recover losses that are not covered by your own auto insurance company, such as pain and suffering or lost wages.